Standard Grade Cabinet Doors At Cutting Edge

 However, anything that might show through the painted finish (knots or cracks) will either be filled with putty to make the flat surface level or rejected.

 If your order will get a dark stained finish, you might choose builder grade cabinet doors.
-This grade costs approximately 8% less than standard grade cabinet doors.
+This grade costs approximately 8% less than standard grade doors.

-Any color variation is acceptable for builder grade cabinet doors as the dark stained finish will hide the color variation.
+Any color variation is acceptable for builder grade doors as the dark stained finish will hide the color variation.
 However, defects like knots and cracks are unacceptable because they will be visible through the finish.

 Our hero!
 Standard grade cabinet doors are the middle-of-the-road option.
 They are the best choice if you want wood doors but don’t want all the natural features of wood (like knots and color variation).

-6. Select Grade Cabinet Doors
+6. Select Grade Doors

 This grade is for orders getting a light stain, clear lacquer, or whitewash finish.